Aam-Digital/ndb-core/README.md

 # Aam Digital
-Empowering NGOs' social workers with simple to use (database) software.
+Empowering social workers with simple to use software.

 > For more information about the software and a free demo system visit **[www.aam-digital.com](https://www.aam-digital.com)**.